 Imagine a scenario where a sudden impact leads to a broken bone.
 While the fracture itself is a significant concern, an even more insidious complication might be lurking beneath the surface: compartment syndrome.
-This condition, characterized by increased pressure within a confined space, can have devastating consequences if not promptly addressed.
+Worth adding: this condition, characterized by increased pressure within a confined space, can have devastating consequences if not promptly addressed.
 So, which bone fracture carries the highest risk of triggering this perilous cascade of events?

 Main Subheading